Moscow: Climate

-Temperatures in the centre of Moscow are often significantly higher than in the outskirts and nearby suburbs, especially in winter.
-For example, if the average January temperature in the north-east of Moscow is −6.2 C, in the suburbs it is about −8.3 C. The temperature difference between the centre of Moscow and nearby areas of Moscow Oblast can sometimes be more than 10 C-change on frosty winter nights.
+Temperatures in the center of Moscow are often higher than in the outskirts and nearby suburbs, especially during winter.
+For example, if the average January temperature in the northeast of Moscow is −6.2 C, in the suburbs it is about −8.3 C. The temperature difference between the center of Moscow and nearby areas of Moscow Oblast can sometimes be more than 10 C-change on frosty winter nights.

-Recent changes in Moscow's regional climate, since it is in the mid-latitudes of the northern hemisphere, are often cited by climate scientists as evidence of global warming, though by definition, climate change is global, not regional.
-During the summer, extreme heat is often observed in the city (2001, 2002, 2003, 2010, 2011, 2021).
-Along with a southern part of Central Russia, after recent years of hot summer seasons, the climate of the city gets hot-summer classification trends.
-Winter also became significantly milder: for example, the average January temperature in the early 1900s was -12.0 C, while now it is about −7.0 C. At the end of January–February it is often colder, with frosts reaching −30.0 C a few nights per year (2006, 2010, 2011, 2012, and 2013).
+Recent changes in Moscow's regional climate are often cited by climate scientists as evidence of global warming, since the city is in the middle latitudes of the Northern Hemisphere; however, by definition, climate change is global, not regional.
+During the summer, very high temperatures are often recorded in the city (in 2001, 2002, 2003, 2010, 2011, and 2021).
+Along with the southern part of Central Russia, after recent years of hot summer seasons, Moscow's climate shows hot-summer classification trends.
+Winter has also become significantly milder: for example, the average January temperature in the early 1900s was -12.0 C, while it is currently about −7.0 C. The end of January–February is often colder, with frosts reaching −30.0 C a few nights per year (in 2006, 2010, 2011, 2012, and 2013).

-The last decade was the warmest in the history of meteorological observations of Moscow.
-Temperature changes in the city are depicted in the table below:
+As of 2024, the most recent decade was the warmest in the history of meteorological observations of Moscow.
+Temperature changes in the city are shown in the table below: